quicwg/base-drafts/draft-ietf-quic-transport.md

 that are received on a different network path.

-The Source and Destination Connection ID fields are the primary means of protection against off-path attack during the handshake.
+The Source and Destination Connection ID fields are the primary means of protection against off-path attack during the handshake; see
+{{validate-handshake}}.
 These are required to match those set by a peer.
 Except for an Initial and stateless reset packets, an endpoint only accepts packets that include a Destination Connection ID field that matches a value the endpoint previously chose.
 This is the only protection offered for Version Negotiation packets.

 The Destination Connection ID field in an Initial packet is selected by a client to be unpredictable, which serves an additional purpose.
 The packets that carry